Shaon9801/Predicting-and-Understanding-Customer-Attrition/README.md

 - `Model Interpretation & Insights:` Interpret model results and translate them into actionable business insights.

 ### Data Preparation and Cleaning:
 -  Our first objective is to Import & Join two customer Data Tables, then Remove Duplicate Rows & Columns and Fill in Missing Values.
 -  Our Second Objective is to Clean the Data by fixing inconsistencies in labeling, handling erroneous values, and fixing currency fields.

+**Steps**
 -  Some libraries are used for data manipulation, numerical computations, and visualization.
 -  Data from two sheets are read — one for customer demographics and another for account-level details.
--  Datasets are merged on the CustomerId column to create a unified dataset.
+-  Datasets are merged on the CustomerId column to create a unified dataset

-## Data Cleaning Steps:

 -  Removed duplicates and irrelevant columns.
 -  Imputed missing values using mean (for numeric) and mode (for categorical).
 -  Standardized labels and ensured consistent data types.
 -  Defined the target variable Exited (1 = churned, 0 = retained).

 ### Exploratory Data Analysis (EDA):
 1. Our third objective is to explore the target variable (Exited) and look at feature-target relationships      for categorical and numeric fields: